marijnh/Eloquent-JavaScript/18_http.md

 object that is a clone of the old `state.notes`, but with one property added or overwritten. `Object.assign` takes its first argument, and add all properties from any further arguments to it.
-Thus, giving it an empty object will cause it to create a fresh object.
+Thus, giving it an empty object will cause it to fill a fresh object.
 The ((square brackets)) notation in the third argument is used to create a property whose names is based on some dynamic value.